COSC3020/dynamic-euler-kbuss26/README.md

 to obtain the approximation for $e$ with constant statements inside the iterative loop.
 The worst-case scenario is that $n$ may be greater than $1$, so we'll need to iterate through the for-loop.
 The worst-case big $\Theta$ complexity of the algorithm therefore turns out to be $T(n) \in \Theta(n)$.

+### Sources
+- main.yml file is reused from other COSC-3020 exercises